 The “man” is moving “eastward,” that is, toward the morning of the Day of the Lord.
 He passes through three judgments, reminding us of the sufferings of the Valley of Baca.
 He continues until the Holy Spirit has reached the level of his waist, signifying that the Spirit of God has control of his strength.

-Because Christ has come to fullness in us, we, like Him, are a tree of life.
-We can notice, in the passages in the forty-seventh chapter that follow the various levels of water, how we are able to minister to the spiritually dead of mankind.
+Because Christ has come to fullness in us, we, like Him, are trees of life.
+We can notice, in the passages in chapter 47 that follow the various levels of water, how we are able to minister to the spiritually dead of mankind.
 We are a tree of life because Christ, the great Tree of Life, has been formed in us.

 When I arrived there, I saw a great number of trees on each side of the river.
 (Ezekiel 47:7)

 After experiencing the water “deep enough to swim in,” we are led back to the bank of the river.
-So it is true that when we enter the fullness of the Spirit we do not spend our time marveling at how spiritual we have become; rather, we are faced with the needs of the world.
+When we enter the fullness of the Spirit, we do not spend our time marveling at how spiritual we have become.
+Rather, we are faced with the needs of the world.

 He said to me, “This water flows toward the eastern region and goes down into the Arabah, where it enters the Sea.
 When it empties into the Sea, the water there becomes fresh.
 Swarms of living creatures will live wherever the river flows.
 There will be large numbers of fish, because this water flows there and makes the salt water fresh; so where the river flows everything will live.”
 (Ezekiel 47:8,9)

 All around us are people who do not have the Life of Christ in them.
 God has called us out of the world that through us He might be able to bring His Life to His creatures.
 The book of Isaiah tells us of the time when the Glory of God rests on the Body of Christ, with the result that people from all over the world come to be blessed by their Creator.